 Q: What if I need extra support?

 A: It is our priority to provide the support that our participants need.
-In addition to group integration sessions, which will allow space for participants to share about their experiences in ceremony, each participant will also have the opportunity to arrange private integration sessions.
+In addition to group integration sessions, which will allow space for participants to share about their ceremony experiences, each participant will also have the opportunity to arrange private integration sessions with our team.
 There are also several wonderful body work providers and energy healers in the Sacred Valley who will join us for sessions during our retreat, and if you wish to have extra support in this way, you will have the opportunity to book an appointment.

 Q: What kinds of things will we be doing on the retreat besides ceremonies?

 A: Lots of wonderful things are offered as a part of the retreat!
-We will have daily meditation, as well as several yoga classes offered during the retreat.
+We will have daily meditation and yoga classes offered during the retreat.
 We will also offer several excursions ~ these are a wonderful way to see a little bit more of the Valley, and to connect with the culture and each other.
 We will also enjoy special guests as well as healing practitioners (massage, acupuncture, etc).
 All these offerings are optional, and many are included along with your registration.

 Q: Will I have time to rest, be alone, and explore the area?